Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Experiments

 \subsection{Extended Evaluation on QVHighlights Dataset}

 We also validate our model on the most recently publicized NLVG dataset QVHighlights~\cite{lei2021detecting} for multi-tasks: both moment retrieval (MR, also called temporal video grounding) and highlight detection (HD) tasks.
 Following the practice~\cite{lei2021detecting,liu2022umt}, the commonly used metric for moment retrieval is Recall@K, IoU=[0.5, 0.7], and mean average precision (mAP).
 HIT@1 is also used to evaluate the highlight detection by computing the hit ratio of the highest-scored clip.
-The other settings such as pre-extracted Slowfast~\cite{slow_fast} video and CLIP~\cite{clip} text features, the number of transformer decoder layers and loss weights are the same with Moment-DETR~\cite{lei2021detecting}.
+The other settings such as pre-extracted Slowfast video and CLIP text features, the number of transformer decoder layers and loss weights are the same with Moment-DETR~\cite{lei2021detecting}.
 The comparison with exiting works are listed in Table~\ref{tab:qv}.
-From the results, our model achieves superior performance to state-of-art models, with $R@1, IoU@0.7$ being 63.03 for MR, and HIT@1 being 62.56 for HD.
-This also proves the good universality of our model for both MR and HD tasks.
+From the results, our model achieves superior performance to state-of-art models, achieving $R@1, IoU@0.7$ of 63.03 for MR, and HIT@1 of 62.56 for HD, demonstrating its strong universality for both tasks.